franklinbrooks/Joes-Cocktail-Confections/README.md

 - When user places an order it sends an email to customer and business owner that the order has been placed.
 We implement this functionality with Nodemailer.

 ### Unsolved problems or major hurdles team had to overcome
 - We had to build the database in the beginning and make small additions to the database as we realized more information was needed.
 We learned how important that planning step in building the back-end was in this project.
 We overcame that challenge and even added additional columns for future applications.
-- Working on way to allow user to update password so that it goes through hashing process again

 ### Possible Future Improvements
 In no particular order, we would like to add: